 Weather Boxes

-You will need some sort of a box to protect some of your instruments and to keep the direct sun, rain and wind off them.
 This is important to make it so that you can compare your weather data to other people's weather data.
 If you are very lucky you will be able to afford a Stevenson Screen.
 If not, don't give up.
-This page has links to details of how you could easily and cheaply make a weather box to keep your instruments in.
+This page has details of how you could easily and cheaply make a weather box to keep your instruments in.
 Although they are not as good as a real Stevenson Screen, they will give you a chance to collect some useful data.
 If you do use any of the instructions to make your own weather box, please send us a photograph of it when it is installed!
+These homemade weather box instructions are simply guides.
+They are intended to be made by adults taking sensible safety precautions.
+The user is responsible for his/her own well being and safety.

 To see more about where to put your weather station items see Setting up your Weather Station and More About Setting up your Weather Station.
 This page will also show you where to put your weather vane and rain gauge.
 There is also a page on Weather Apparatus to help you select the instruments you want to use.